 Those entitled to paternity leave include the spouse, civil partner or partner of the person giving birth or primary adopter, who will share responsibility for the child’s upbringing.

-- Leave entitlement is two consecutive weeks of Ordinary Paternity Leave during the 56 days following the child’s birth.
+- Leave entitlement is 1 to 2 weeks of Ordinary Paternity Leave during the 56 days following the child’s birth.

 - For parents of babies born on or after 5 April 2015, Additional Paternity Pay has been replaced with the system of Shared Parental Leave.